01 of 10

 To make a pea pod pendant, you will need:

 - Beads for the peas.
-I used 8 mm smooth round dyed quartz beads.
+This tutorial uses 8 millimeter smooth round dyed quartz beads.

 - Wire to hold the beads.
-I used 20g Silver Plated Beadalon Artistic Wire.
+This tutorial uses 20g Silver Plated Beadalon Artistic Wire.
 This is the main support for the pendant, so half hard wire works well.

 - Wire to make the wraps around the beads.
-I use 24g gold colored craft wire for this example, but anywhere from 20g to 26g will work.
+This tutorial uses 24g gold colored craft wire, but anywhere from 20g to 26g will work.
 Soft wire works best for this.
 The exact length you need will depend on how many wraps you want to make.
-I used about 18 inches of wire for this red, white and blue pendant.
+18 inches of wire was uses for this red, white and blue pendant.

 You will also need a basic wire jewelry tools: ruler, wire cutters, and round nose pliers.
 An emory board or nail file to keep the wire ends smooth is also good to have on hand.Continue to 3 of 10 below.